 I’m a ginormous fan of the Fun Factory Stronics (and lots of other thrusting dildos, really), so it’s hard for me to not rave about the benefits of the Stronic Surf.
 It’s true, this pulsator confused me at first because I was trying to use it the same way as the Stronic G and the Stronic Real—but then I realized that the Surf is a different creature (but with the same motor).
 The Surf’s big waves make the most splash when I let the toy gently massage the whole back wall of my vagina, plus my perineum, in contrast with the G-spot action of other Stronics (especially the Stronic G).

 This Stronic Surf is a heavy hitter, and if you’re looking for a sleeker, smoother shape, then I would definitely recommend other Stronic pulsators instead.

 Wanna ride the waves?
-You can pick up a Fun Factory Stronic Surf here at Peepshow Toys and save 10% when you enter code STRONIC at checkout—plus get 20% off anything you buy there along with the Stronic due to Peepshow’s sitewide sale, running through December 15.
+You can pick up a Fun Factory Stronic Surf here.
+Save 10% on any purchase sitewide when you enter code FELICITY at checkout.

 My thanks to Peepshow Toys for sending me this toy in exchange for my honest review.
 I always tell my readers when something does not work for me or when I think it’s badly designed.
 If you want to support my writing, you can make your next sex toy purchase—whatever it is—by clicking through my affiliate links and then buying.
 (Doing so costs you absolutely nothing: in many cases, you’ll even save money by using my discount codes.)